Magical Bedtime Stories for Little Kids

 Visual cues and gestures

-Quick Troubleshooting
+Quick Troubleshooting at Bedtime

-When the child wants “one more” repeatedly
+When your child wants “one more” repeatedly

 When a child is scared